salrashid123/vault-plugin-secrets-gcp-cab/README.md

    In this mode, the VAULT admin defines a policy that allows the `VAULT_TOKEN` bearer to get an `access_token` that represents the impersonated account but the token is not attenuated.
    This mode is essentially impersonation _except_ that the vault admin can define basic settings like lifetime, delegation and scopes for the impersonated token.

-   * vault admin defines unrestricted policy
+   * vault admin defines unrestricted policy to impersonate serviceAccountA
-   * client -> vault_server
+   * client requests an access_token from vault_server but stipulates a policy to resourceA
-   * vault_server return  token
+   * vault_server return downscoped token
-   * client uses token to access resources the impersonated token has access to
+   * client uses token to access resourceA

+   the difference between 1 and 2 is that the admin defines the CAB restricts but in 2, the client requests the CAB restrict for a predefined service account that the admin assigned by policy.

  2. `Impersonation`
    In this mode, the VAULT admin defines a policy that allows the `VAULT_TOKEN` bearer to get an `access_token` that represents the impersonated account but the token is not attenuated.